For the needed volumes of documents, see Pipelines.

-For instance, the total amount.
-It often appears at the top, and also within a line item list in the middle, and then also in a pay slip at the bottom, which can be detached and send in the mail with the check.
-In this situation, all three occurrences would be labelled.
-This is useful because in some cases, if there is an OCR error, or the layout is different, and one of them cannot be identified, the model can still identify the other occurrences.
+For instance, the total amount for utility bills.
+It often appears at the top, within a line item list in the middle, or in a payslip at the bottom, which can be detached and sent in the mail with the check.
+In this situation, all three occurrences would be labeled.
+This is useful because in some cases, if there is an OCR error or the layout is different and one field cannot be identified, the model can still identify the other occurrences.

-It is important that the correct text is filled into the fields in the sidebar (or the top bar in the case of Column fields).
-This takes much longer to verify for each field, but it is the only way you will get a reliable metric of the accuracy of the ML model you are building.
+It is important that the correct text is filled into the fields in the sidebar (or the top bar for Column fields).
+This takes much longer to verify for each field, but it is the only way you get a reliable metric of the accuracy of the ML model you are building.

 See below the main actions you need to perform when labeling documents.
 A given field may be labeled in multiple places on the same page.

 Backspace key on your keyboard.

-- Select the group and tap “/” again
+Select the group and press the

 Updated 19 days ago